snehalkumar5/Shell/README.md

 # Shell
-custom shell implemented in C
+custom Bash-like Shell implemented in C supports all basic commands in Bash shell.

+#### To run:
+make && ./a.out